 Since when does any disaster unfold exactly as planned?
 Having conversations with your loved ones about evacuating will be a critical part of staying safe during an emergency.
-Take the following into consideration as you plan at least a couple of alternate routes for your evacuation:
+When preparing, take the following into consideration as you plan and have at least a couple of alternate routes for your evacuation:

-- Map out evacuation routes and write them down for all family members; keep in a safe, watertight location and make sure that all family members know where these evacuation routes are kept
+- Map out evacuation routes and write them down for all family members.
+Keep this in a safe, watertight location.
+Make sure that all family members know where these evacuation routes are kept.